Eyrye

 Butterflies

 "Don't waste your time chasing butterflies.
-Mend your garden, and the butterflies will come"
+Mend your garden, and

 - Mario Quintana